Home | Powered by: Russian Women Network

 The ban was finally lifted in 1959, when she was allowed to tour the US, but her absence from that triumphant London visit in 1956 seems to have denied her her rightful place in the British version of ballet history.
 Here, she is best known for a record number of performances on the gala circuit of Anna Pavlova's Dying Swan, but her repertoire and choreographic endeavours were extensive.
 She danced Swan Lake over eight hundred times and in the book she lists the world leaders who sat through those performances.
 If you thought that Prime Minister Gandhi, Presidents Kennedy and Nasser, Emperor Haile Selassie, Marshal Tito, Chairman Mao and Comrade Kruschev had nothing in common, think again.
 They all saw Maya Plisetskaya dancing a swan.

-Maya Plisetskaya's career stretched over sixty years - and counting.
+Maya Plisetskaya's career stretched over sixty years.
 Her latest performance was in 1996, at the age of 71, and I certainly wouldn't put money on her hanging up her pointe shoes for good.
 Her account of that career can be read as a colourful - if highly personal - account of one of the most extraordinary periods in recent history: not only the view from the other side of the curtain, but the view from the other side of the iron curtain, too.